 Is Now The Time?

-Zuora may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+Zuora may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Zuora we will be cheering from the sidelines.
 Its revenue growth has been weak, but at least that growth rate is expected to increase in the short term.
 And while its customers spend noticeably more each year, which is great to see, unfortunately gross margins show its business model is much less lucrative than the best software businesses.

-Zuora's price to sales ratio based on the next twelve months is 6.1x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Zuora's price to sales ratio based on the next twelve months is 2.9x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.